 Sample a taste of an older Hong Kong at Lin Heung Teahouse.
 This old-timer dates back to 1928 and is known as the granddaddy of dim sum joints.
 Dim sum is served from traditional carts and as soon as servers come out of the kitchen, customers will come waving order sheets, so you may not get all the dim sum dishes you wanted to try if you’re not aggressive enough.

 Location: 160-164 Wellington Street, Sheung Wan, Hong Kong

 For dim sum in style, Mott 32 is the place to be, where classic dim sum recipes are given high-end contemporary twists.
 The Barbecue Pluma Iberico Pork with Yellow Mountain Honey (limited daily) and Soft Quail Egg, Iberico Pork, and Black Truffle Siu Mai are not to be missed.

 Location: Basement, Standard Chartered Bank Building, 4-4a Des Voeux Road, Central, Hong Kong

 15. Siu mei (roasted meat)

-Siu Mei, or Hong Kong-style roasted meat, is a staple in Cantonese cuisine.
+Hong Kong is famous for roasted meat or siu mei.
+Hong Kong-style roasted meat is a staple in Cantonese cuisine.
 These succulent, juicy meats are roasted to perfection and served with special spices and sauces, over steaming hot rice and a side of veggies.
 Typical varieties include char siu (barbecued pork), siu ngo (roasted goose), siu app (roasted duck), siu yuk (roasted pork belly), and si yao gai (soy sauce chicken).
 You can easily spot a siu mei restaurant by their displays of large meat slices and even whole chickens and ducks hanging by the storefront.

 Where to find siu mei: